 How to look for a SIM card

-Transportation abono = everything
+Madrid public transportation abono = everything

-What is this magical abono i’m talking about?
-Well, it’s something that I wish I knew before I had moved to Madrid because it’s basically the best all access transportation card that you need in your life.
 The abono transporte is a transportation card that if you happen to be under the age of 25, you will pay 20 euros each month to use this card on every and any kind of public transportation offered in Madrid, unlimited.
-Don’t worry, if you’re over that age, you can still get an abono card, but the monthly price does jump from 20 to up to 131 euros (depending on what zones you want to travel to).

 This means the metro, the buses, and the trains are included in this abono joven.
 Madrid being a city that is so well connected within and throughout the suburbs, including UNESCO world heritage sites like Alacala de Henares, Aranjuez, and even places like Toledo, you can literally go see so many places on this card for 20 euros a month.
+Such a DEAL.

 It’s such a deal, even for someone who doesn’t live within the city center and may not use the metro that often, it’s still worth it because those bus tickets to the city and around will add up.
 Depending on the ticket you’re purchasing alone, per month I kept count on how much I spent living in the suburbs (may I add) and I ended up spending around 50 euros per month.
 20 euros is a STEAL for this card.

 UM, yeah.
 Don’t be like me and wait a couple of months to get yours.
 Instead, if you’re moving to Madrid, go to any big metro station like Prinicpe Pio in the city center or online here to find the nearest place you can purchase your card.
 You can also apply for it online too!

-Friend culture with locals
+Friend culture in Madrid and making friends with locals

 The locals were friendly, don’t get me wrong, but they just weren’t my friends until maybe closer to the end of the school year when we had already a couple of months working together.
-Some of my co-workers that I spoke to regularly started to invite me out to coffee and even to weekend trips to their cities and their families homes.
+Some of my co-workers that I spoke to regularly started to invite me out to coffee and even to weekend trips to their cities and their family’s homes.

-If you’re interested more on this topic of making friends with locals in Madrid, then make sure to check out this post I did a while back where I talked about how I made friends with locals in Madrid, and how you can too.
+If you’re interested more in this topic of making friends with locals in Madrid, then make sure to check out this post I did a while back where I talked about how I made friends with locals in Madrid, and how you can too.

 The main takeaway I think is that although these are things that I wish I would have known before moving to Madrid, finding out about these little things when I did is what made my experience and growth even more interesting and fun.

 Well, except maybe for the allergies part ?

 If you have any tips to share and if you can relate to this post because you have lived in Madrid as well, make sure to leave your tips in the comments below!
-I look forward to reading them 😊
+I look forward to reading them ?